Friday, August 23, 2013

 And split the air with their wings.

-And God said, "That's good!"
+And God said, "That's good!" - Then God walked around,

 And God looked around